 Storage classes and PV size for AKS clusters

-Astra Control Service supports Azure NetApp Files or Azure managed disks as the storage backend for Azure Kubernetes Service (AKS) clusters.
+Astra Control Service supports Azure NetApp Files, Azure managed disks, or NetApp Cloud Volumes ONTAP as the storage backend for Azure Kubernetes Service (AKS) clusters.

 Azure NetApp Files